Kitware/ParaView/Web/Documentation/guides/apache_front_end/README.md

 If you build Apache yourself, it's usually a good idea to put it somewhere out of the way, where it won't conflict with any system Apache you may have in place.
 We usually choose somewhere in `/opt`.
 Otherwise, if you use a package-installed version of Apache, it's typically already located in `/etc/apache2`.

+## Getting Apache

+The easiest thing to do is just to install Apache from a package.
+On recent Ubuntu distributions, this can be done as follows:

+    $ sudo apt-get install apache2-dev apache2 libapr1-dev apache2-utils

+If the packaged version of Apache is not recent enough on your system, or in case you want to compile it yourself for some other reason, there are instructions on how to do that at the bottom of this guide.

 ## Configure Apache httpd for use with ParaViewWeb

-First, we'll address the configuration of Apache for use with ParaViewWeb.
+Next we address the configuration of Apache for use with ParaViewWeb.

 ### Create a proxy/mapping file